groonga/groonga/doc/source/reference/commands/config_delete.rst

 Required parameters
 ^^^^^^^^^^^^^^^^^^^

-There is one required parameter.
+There is only one required parameter.

 .. _config-delete-key: